V4Fire/Client/src/traits/i-active-items/README.md

 Toggles item activation by the specified value.
 The methods return the new active component item(s).

+### getItemByValue

+Returns an item by the specified value.

 ## Helpers

 The trait provides a bunch of static helper functions.